eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

     * dup typically uses the class to create a new instance
 * `#clone`
     * makes a shallow copy of the object
+    * copies tainted state
-    * copies frozen and tainted state of an object (DIFFERENCE)
+    * copies frozen state of an object (DIFFERENCE)
     * copies the singleton class (DIFFERENCE)
     * duplicates an object including its internal state